yanliguo/yanliguo.github.io/_posts/2016-03-08-druid-overview.markdown

 * OLAP
 * Sub-second query
 * Real-time
-* Time-serial data: each line of data have to be taged with a timestamp
 * Scalable to support PB-data
 * Distributed & fault tolerance
 * Compatible with Hadoop / Spark / Kafka / Storm ...
+* Time-serial data: each line of data have to be taged with a timestamp
+![Druid Data Type][data-type]

 ## Architecture

+![Druid Architecture][img-arch]

+Druid cluster is highly available, highly scaleble horizonly.
+Even when the zookeeper is down, broker can provide query service based on the current state, instead of service unavailable.

 ### Segment
 Data in a small time interval (`a bucket`).
 For each pair of `<Dinmension_x, Value_y>`, a `bitmap` index is built, compressed and serialized, as an individual column,  into this segment. ([An article][druid-compression] about this compression algorithm).
 So only related dimension and values will be loaded in a query session.